A Charlie Brown Christmas: Animation

-Music
+Soundtrack

 The soundtrack to A Charlie Brown Christmas is an unorthodox mix of traditional Christmas music and jazz.
 The jazz portions were created by the Vince Guaraldi Trio.
 Producer Lee Mendelson, a fan of jazz, heard Guaraldi's crossover hit "Cast Your Fate to the Wind" on the radio not long after completion of his documentary Charlie Brown & Charles Schulz, and contacted the musician to produce music for the special.
 Guaraldi composed the music for the project, creating an entire piece, "Linus and Lucy," to serve as the theme.
 When Coca-Cola commissioned A Charlie Brown Christmas in spring 1965, Guaraldi returned to write the music.
 The first instrumentals for the special were recorded by Guaraldi at Glendale, California's Whitney Studio with bassist Monty Budwig and drummer Colin Bailey.
 Recycling "Linus and Lucy" from the earlier special, Guaraldi completed two new originals for the special, "Skating", and "Christmas Time Is Here".
-In the weeks preceding the premiere, Mendelson encountered trouble finding a lyricist for Guaraldi's instrumental intro, and penned "Christmas Time is Here" in "about 15 minutes" on the backside of an envelope.
+In the weeks preceding the premiere, Mendelson encountered trouble finding a lyricist for Guaraldi's instrumental intro, and penned "Christmas Time is Here" in "about 15 minutes" on the back of an envelope.

 The special opens and closes with a choir of children, culled from St. Paul's Episcopal Church in San Rafael, California, performing "Christmas Time Is Here" and "Hark!
 The Herald Angels Sing".
 One of the singers, Candace Hackett Shively, went on to become an elementary school teacher, and sent a letter of gratitude to Schulz after he announced his retirement in 2000.
 In the letter, she recalls recording the choir at Fantasy Studios and going out for ice cream afterwards, while also saying she tells the story to her grade-schoolers each holiday season.
 The recording sessions were conducted in late autumn 1965 and were cut in three separate sessions over two weeks.
 They often ran late into the night, resulting in angry parents, some who forbade their children from returning; consequently, numerous new children were present at each session.
 The children were directed by Barry Mineah, who demanded perfection from the choir.
 Mendelson and Guaraldi disagreed, desiring the "kids to sound like kids"; they used a slightly off-key version of "Hark!
 The Herald Angels Sing" in the final cut.
 Children were paid five dollars for their participation.
 In addition, the children recorded dialogue for the special's final scene, in which the crowd of kids shout "Merry Christmas, Charlie Brown!"